 Optional Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP)

-You may elect to pursue the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) credential once you’ve passed the national exam.
 Offered through the American Speech-Language-Hearing Association, the CCC-SLP is not required for licensure in Arizona, but is a highly respected credential in the SLP professional community.

-You would apply for the CCC-SLP directly through ASHA, providing proof that you completed a graduate program and clinical fellowship and achieved passing scores on the national examination.
+You apply for the CCC-SLP directly through ASHA, providing proof that you completed a graduate program and clinical fellowship and achieved passing scores on the national examination.

 Step 4.
 Become Licensed and Begin Your Career as a Speech-Language Pathologist